jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Create a plot with the specified x and y values.
     Returns the plot object, to allow further customisation.

-* `.updatePlot(title, x, y)`
+* `.updatePlot(title, x, y, keepLabels=False)`
     Update the specified plot with the specified x and y values.
-    Note, if you do this you will lose any customisations applied to the axes.
+    **NB.** if you do this you will lose any customisations applied to the axes.
+    If you set `keepLabels` to True, then the axis labels & title will be retained.

 * `.refreshPlot(title)`
     Call this any time you modify the axes.